Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 Associate Professor Scott Penfold - Lead Medical Physicist

 Scott first started working in the field of proton therapy during his PhD studies at the University of Wollongong in 2007.
 The project investigated image reconstruction methods in proton computed tomography.
 During his PhD, Scott was supported by a Cancer Institute NSW Research Scholars Award to spend time at Loma Linda University Medical Centre, the site of the world’s first hospital-based proton therapy system.
-Since then Scott has continued to work with collaborators to undertake research in proton therapy, having published 18 peer-reviewed journal articles in the field.

 Scott’s ultimate objective is to use physics to improve the patient experience in radiotherapy, be it through more precise delivery, shorter treatment courses or improving access by reducing costs.